-Some yoga teachers throughout time have suggested their sequences are somehow superior to others.
-We don't believe this to be true.
-Rather, we believe all yoga is contextual and must connect with the specific people and that specifi moment.
-We believe the true art of teaching yoga is taking the foundational principles, and connecting them with the people in front of you.
-When you weave these together, you can deliver a class that resonates deeply on any occassion.
+Many famous yoga teachers throughout time have suggested their sequences are somehow superior to others.
+We do not believe this to be true.
+We believe the true art of teaching yoga is understanding the foundational principles, the context of a moment, and the people in front of you.
+When you weave these together, you can deliver a class that resonates deeply in that specific moment.
 Rather than imposing a strict, formatted regimen on a student, a yoga teacher should aim to listen to and connect with that specific body.
 This is a very delicate and sacred art.
 From this approach, healing and inner-richness for teacher and student becomes possible.
-In this way, our aim is not necessarily to tell you WHAT to teach, but rather HOW YOGA WORKS, so you can apply the principles for yourself in a variety of settings.
+In this way, we will not be teaching you not necessarily WHAT to teach, but rather HOW YOGA WORKS, so you can apply the principles for yourself in a variety of settings.

-With that said, as a new teacher, it is important that you have something to root yourself in, a "home-base" you can feel comfortable teaching in the beginning.
-For that reason, we have designed a foundational sequence which we will use here.
-It is rooted in the traditional hatha yoga sequence and can easily be modified in a number of styles.
-It honors the original intention of yoga, and can be easily adjusted for modern studios.
-Starting your teaching journey this way will help you immensely as the repetition and habit start to give you confidence.
+With that said, as a new teacher, it is important that you have something to root yourself in, a "home-base" you can return to and feel comfortable teaching.
+For that reason, we have designed a sequence for beginning teachers.
+This sequence is rooted in the traditional hatha yoga sequence and can easily be modified in a number of styles.
+This sequence honors the original intention of yoga, and can also be easily adjusted for a modern audience.
+Starting your teaching journey this way will help you immensely as the repetition and habit will start to give you confidence.